 Nonprofit organizations are required to have a federal employer identification number (EIN) before they apply for a 501(c)(3) tax exemption, even if it doesn't have staff.
 Go here to get one almost immediately.
 Identification of the applicant section can be done easily and quickly.
 Even if the organization held an EIN prior to incorporation, the organization must obtain a new one for the nonprofit corporate entity.

 While most nonprofits who apply for tax exempt status under 501(c)(3) are corporations some are LLCs.
 An LLC is a Limited Liability Company.
 If the organization is a Limited Liability Company then it should seek the help of a lawyer with education and experience in nonprofit tax law to complete the application Form 1023.
 It should include:

 - A clause stating that the corporation was formed for a recognized 501(c)(3) tax-exempt purpose like religious, charitable, literary, scientific, and educational.

 - A clause stating that that any property and/or assets of the organization that remain after the entity dissolves will be given to another 501(c)(3) tax-exempt nonprofit or to a federal, state, or local government for a community purpose.

 If you need help with filing forms with the United States Internal Revenue Service or have any other legal need, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.